-6. 2.
+6.2.
 Laws and regulations

-6. 2.
-1. Japan
+6.2.1.
+Japan

 The Fuel-Efficient Tire Promotion Council was established in Japan based on the recommendations of the International Energy Agency (IEA) and global environmental protection movements.
 In January 2010, a tire labeling system was introduced that requires the indication of grades for rolling resistance and wet braking performance according to voluntary industry standards.
 The second report of the Central Environment Council also announced that that tire noise regulations would be introduced in Japan.
-Currently, the Ministry of the Environment, MLIT, and other industry groups are holding meetings of a tire noise regulations investigative committee to discuss concrete regulatory measures and the date on which these regulations would go into effect.
+Working toward the introduction of these regulations, MLIT and MOE established a tire noise regulation investigative committee in February 2012 made up of experts from academia and other fields.
+This committee is examining specific dates for the introduction of the UN regulation and issued an interim report in March 2013.

-6. 2.
-2. The U.S.
+6.2.2.
+U.S.